David vs. Goliath: LensLock vs its Competitors

 When you call, you’re talking to someone who knows how field technology impacts your shift—not a customer service script.

-These solutions let smaller departments manage complex CJIS-compliant digital evidence management workflows without expanding headcount.
+These solutions let small to mid size departments manage complex CJIS-compliant digital evidence management workflows without expanding headcount.

 No ticket numbers.
 No three-week wait times.